kugurerdem/rugu.dev/content/english/blog/npc.md

 having them.

 I think following a diet plan is a good example of this.
-If your goal is simply to lose weight, whether it's a carnivore, herbivore, Mediterranean, paleo, or intermittent fasting diet, all of them are likely better than not having a plan and randomly eating whatever is available.
+If your goal is simply to lose weight, whether it's a carnivore, Mediterranean, paleo, or intermittent fasting diet, all of them are likely better than not having a plan and randomly eating whatever is available.
 While one diet might be better than others in certain ways, I believe most people would benefit from any of these diets.
 The key factor is whether you can healthily stick to the diet while maintaining a calorie deficit.

 I believe this also applies to building exercise programs.
 Whether you're doing calisthenics, bodybuilding, powerlifting, swimming, running, or anything else,